feincms/feincms3/docs/index.rst

 ========

-feincms3 provides additional building blocks on top of django-content-editor_ and django-mptt_ which make building a page CMS (and also other types of CMS) simpler.
+feincms3 provides additional building blocks on top of django-content-editor_ and django-cte-forest_ which make building a page CMS (and also other types of CMS) simpler.

 This documentation consists of the following parts: